adeishs/commitm/README.md

 * Keep it brief.
 Shorter than 65 characters is great.
 * Add to the appropriate message list for the language.
 Put under `'*'` if it’s not language-specific.
-* Feel free to add another language if one.
+* Feel free to add another language if you need one.

 I don’t get paid to do this, so, please be patient if I don’t merge your pull request in a timely manner.
 Also, it’s up to me